 E. Completion of an Educational Goal (Certificate, Degree, or Transfer) in time

 The completion of an education goal is measured by following a student through their education journey and finding out if they received a certificate, received a degree, or transferred in 2, 4, or 6 years.
-Since 2015-16, Moreno Valley college increased the completion of an educational goal in 2 years from 2.9% to 6.8% in 2019-20.
+Since 2015-16, Moreno Valley college increased the completion of an educational goal in 2 years from 2.9% to 9.4% in 2021-22.
 This has led to the decrease in the median time to degree for students and less units to receive their educational goal.
-However, since 2017-18, the completion of an educational goal in 2 years has decreased from 8.9% to 6.8%, which is a decrease of 2.1 percentage points.
-Students that identify as black/african american are disproportionately impacted in earning a degree and/or a certificate.
-Students that are 30 or older are disproportionately impacted in transferring to a 4 year university.
+Although, since 2017-18, there was a downward trend with the completion of an educational goal in 2 years, decreasing from 8.9% to 5.5%, which is a decrease of 3.4 percentage points, there was an increase of 3.9 percentage points with 9.4% completing their educational goal for 2022-23.
+Students that identify as black/african american, Native American/Alaskan, Asian, females, and age 40+ are disproportionately impacted in earning a degree and/or certificate.
+Students that are Asian, White, male, or 30 or older are disproportionately impacted in transferring to a 4 year university.

 For more detailed analysis, visit the Strategic Planning Dashboard